CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Developments

-Regarding developments, the Ferralkins are the only individuals in the Lavender Lancer hideout who are privy to the location of Tide Echo Cavern.
+Regarding developments, the Ferralkins are the only individuals in the Lavender Lancer hideout who are privy to the location of Tide Echo Tunnels.
 They won't voluntarily divulge this information due to their greater fear of the Black Spider than of your characters.
 Additionally, the Ferralkins know the whereabouts of Mountainmaw Castle but won't readily share this knowledge either.
 To extract this information from a captured Ferralkin, a character must succeed in a DC 15 Charisma (Intimidation) check.

 #### Treasure